gregorbj/Archive-VisionEval/api/model_system_design.md

 ```
 Following are detailed descriptions and examples of each component of the specifications list.

 The **RunBy** component specifies the level of geography that the model is to be run at.
 For example, the congestion submodel in the GreenSTEP and RSPM models runs at the Marea level.
 This specification is used by the software framework to determine how to index data that is read from the datastore and data that is written to the datastore.
-Acceptable values are "Region", "Azone", "Bzone", "Czone", and "Marea".
+Acceptable values are "Region", "Azone", "Bzone", and "Marea".
 The *RunBy* specification looks like the following example:

 ```
 RunBy = "Marea",